eljeko/jmeter-ocp-swarm/README.md

 ## Running jmeter controller as job
 Create a job yaml file from the template, the configurables parameters are:

-* TEST_PLAN_NAME the name of the jmeter file
-* TEST_CONFIG_MAP_NAME the name of the config map where the jmeter test is stored
+* TEST_PLAN_URL the url of the jmx where the jmeter test is stored
 * REMOTE_SERVERS_LIST the ips of the pods running as jmeter remote servers
 * TIMESTAMP user generated timestamp to create unique jobs